-During the first three months of 2022 and 2021, we repurchased approximately 0.8 million and 0.3 million shares of our common stock, respectively.
+During the first six months of 2022 and 2021, we repurchased approximately 1.5 million and 0.5 million shares of our common stock, respectively.

-In April 2022, subsequent to the end of the first quarter of 2022, our Board authorized the repurchase of shares of our common stock with a fair market value of up to \$750 million, excluding any fees, commissions or other expenses related to such purchases and in addition to the amount outstanding under our previous Board authorization.
+In April 2022, our Board authorized the repurchase of shares of our common stock with a fair market value of up to \$750 million, excluding any fees, commissions or other expenses related to such purchases and in addition to the amount outstanding under our previous Board authorization.
 Board authorizations remain in effect until shares in the amount authorized thereunder have been repurchased.
+As of July 2, 2022, shares of our common stock in the aggregate amount of \$840.8 million remained authorized for repurchase under our outstanding Board authorizations.